Fear City

-Fear City is a 1984 American neo-noir erotic thriller film directed by Abel Ferrara and starring Tom Berenger, Billy Dee Williams, Jack Scalia, and Melanie Griffith.
-The screenplay was written by longtime Ferrara collaborator Nicholas St. John.
-It is considered a cult film.
+Fear City is a 1984 American neo-noir erotic thriller film directed by Abel Ferrara, and written by his longtime collaborator Nicholas St. John.
+It stars Tom Berenger, Billy Dee Williams, Jack Scalia, and Melanie Griffith in the leading roles, with supporting parts played by Rossano Brazzi, Rae Dawn Chong, Joe Santos, Michael V. Gazzo and Jan Murray.

-The film follows a haunted former boxer turned mob-connected nightclub promoter (Berenger) and a fiercely driven police Detective (Williams), investigating a brutal serial killer targeting strippers in Manhattan.
+The film follows a former boxer turned mob-connected nightclub promoter (Berenger) and a fiercely driven police Detective (Williams), investigating a brutal serial killer targeting strippers in Manhattan.
+The title alludes to the Fear City pamphlets distributed by the New York Police Department.

+Fear City was Ferrara's first to be produced by a major studio, 20th Century Fox.
+However, it was distributed by independent company Aquarius Releasing.
+It received mixed reviews.

 Plot

 Best friends Matt Rossi and Nicky Parzeno run a management company for Manhattan’s best exotic dancers, managing and booking their clients into clubs across the borough.
 Rossi was once in a relationship with their top client Loretta, but they broke up because Rossi's memories of accidentally killing an opponent in the ring during his days as a professional boxer left him emotionally barren.
 Loretta still cares for Matt but has moved onto a lesbian relationship with a pretty young dancer named Leila.

-One night, one of their dancers is targeted by a brutal assailant who beats and mutilates her.
+One night, one of their dancers Honey is targeted by a brutal assailant who beats and mutilates her.
 Rossi and Parzeno immediately suspect rival promoter Lou Goldstein, but he vehemently denies any involvement.
 Vice Detective Al Wheeler is put on the case, displaying nothing but contempt towards Rossi and his colleagues and their occupation, and convinced that they know more than they’re letting on.
 Soon, Leila is also attacked by the unknown stalker and is hospitalized with severe injuries, leaving Rossi and Parzeno’s clients unwilling to work for fear of being targeted.
 The movie spends time showing the killer, a young man with a cold expression on his face, writing about his attacks and going through martial-arts routines in his barren loft that has human anatomy posters on the walls (the doctors from his earlier assaults note that the slashes to the women avoided any potentially lethal arteries or organ areas).

 Rossi and Loretta slowly begin to rekindle their relationship, while Wheeler begins to suspect that the attacks may not be gang-related, but instead the work of a single person.
 When another dancer is killed in her own apartment, and one of Goldstein's dancers is murdered in a park, Parzeno and Goldstein reach an agreement to provide security and transportation for their dancers.
 But after another dancer is decapitated by a sword, Rossi and Parzeno’s business is left effectively destitute.
 Loretta begins a downward spiral into drug addiction after Leila dies of her injuries in the hospital.
 Rossi and Parzeno stalk and attack a man in one of their clubs, mistakenly believing he’s the killer, and drawing the ire of Wheeler in the process.